MulverineX/suggestions-mcdoc/related/relation.md

 Private relations are stored on the entity as a list of entity UUID integer arrays.
 Note: Some built-in private relations are "ephemeral"; they cannot be removed and do not get stored on the entity but can be used the same way (eg. `minecraft:passengers`).

 Relation groups are stored on the entity as a single group reference UUID integer array.
 They are an in-memory entity reference set managed by the game.
 Entities that are loaded/created/modified that have a corresponding `relation` component are added to a corresponding reference set indexed by the reference UUID.
+Entities that are unloaded/die/modified will remove themselves from the corresponding reference set.

 ## Motivations & Background
 This proposal is specifically for Minecraft: Java Edition and the performance problems that have plagued datapack creators forever.